 ||None: Not classified as dangerous for transport

-- Recommended plating thickness between 0.2 and 0.5 micron.
+- Recommended plating thickness between 0.2 and 0.3 (bright coatings up to 1 micron have been obtained).

 - Temperature: Increasing from 50° to 65°C decreases the percentage of gold by